Terraform Getting Started

 - Files:

-- How to use:
+backend.tf,main.tf,provider.tf,variables.tf,terraform.tfvars - How to use:

-with your S3 bucket details. terraform init
+backend.tfwith your S3 bucket details. terraform initterraform apply

 007-remote-exec